farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_04_Lab4_Ex2_Retention_Policies.md

 ### Task 3 – Create an email retention policy for all users

-Once testing has concluded, Holly wants to preserve the content of all Exchange Online mailboxes from deletion for 5 years after the last modification.
-You must create a retention policy with this setting.
+Holly has concluded her testing of email retention on Joni and Lynne's mailboxes using the **Test user email retention** policy that you created in the prior task.
+Holly now wants to create a retention policy that preserves the content of all Exchange Online mailboxes from deletion for 5 years after the last modification.
+Since Holly has completed her email retention testing, she wants to first disable the **Test user email retention** policy.
+By doing so, Joni and Lynne's mailboxes will be goverened by the retention policy that you create in this task that applies to all Adatum mailboxes.

 1. On LON-CL1, your Microsoft Edge browser should still have the Microsoft Purview portal open from the prior task, and it should be displaying the **Data lifecycle management** window.

-3. In the **Data lifecycle management** window, in the list of tabs that appear across the top of the page, select **Retention policies**.
+2. In the **Data lifecycle management** window, in the list of tabs that appear across the top of the page, select **Retention policies** (if another tab is selected).

+3. On the **Retention policies** tab, select the check box next to **Test user email retention**, and then select **Disable policy** on the menu bar.  <br/>

+	Once the policy is disabled, a message will briefly appear at the top of the page indicating the policy is disabled.
+You can test this out by once again selecting the check box next to **Test user email retention**.
+Note that the menu bar includes an **Enable policy** option.
+This option indicates the policy is currently disabled.
+You can now proceed to the remaining steps in this task to create Adatum's official, organization-wide email retention policy.

 4. On the **Retention policies** tab, select **+New retention policy** on the menu bar.
 This initiates the **Create retention policy** wizard.

-5. On the **Name your retention policy** page, enter **Exchange preservation** in the **Name** field and then select **Next**.
+5. On the **Name your retention policy** page, enter **Adatum email retention** in the **Name** field and then select **Next**.

 6. On the **Choose the type of retention policy to create** field, select **Static** and then select **Next**.

-7. On the **Choose locations to apply the policy** page, note the Exchnage email location.
-It's currently set to include **All recipients**.
+7. On the **Choose locations to apply the policy** page, this policy will only apply to **Exchange email**.
+Ensure that it's **Status** is set to **On**.
+Set the **Status** toggle switch to **Off** for all other locations that are turned **On** by default. **Exchange email** should be the only location whose **Status** is set to **On**.

+8. For the **Exchange email** location, note that it's currently set to include **All recipients**.
 Do not change this value, since you want this policy to apply to all user mailboxes.

-8. Since this policy will only apply to Exchange email, set the **Status** toggle switch to **Off** for all other locations that are turned On.
 Select **Next**.

 9. On the **Decide if you want to retain content, delete it, or both** page, verify the **Retain items for a specific period** option is selected (if necessary, select it now).
 Then enter the following information for this option: <br/>